rps9/Team3-03-Miniproject/README.md

 ## File Structure

 - `main.py`: Main script (orchestrates sensing → storing → audio)
-- `sensors.py`: Handles light sensor input
+- `sensors.py`: Handles light sensor input.
-- `storage.py`: Stores sensor activations
+- `storage.py`: Stores sensor activations.
-- `audio.py`: Plays tones based on stored data
+- `audio.py`: Plays tones based on stored data.
 - `tests.py`: imports all of the test functions so they can be easily ran.
 - `connect_to_board.py`: detects and connects to the board (made for macos).
-- `README.md`: Project documentation
+- `README.md`: Project documentation.
+- media: holds all the media for this project .
+  - `demo.png`: picture of our project.

 ---